LarryDaLobsta/TeamWork/README.md

 -- need to clean up createuser.html so that the form can look correct with headers, footers, and etc -- clean up handler logic.
 You will see on line 255 and 256 where handler logic needs to be added.
 -- Finish out the rest of the crud for users and go from there

+Dec 28th 2025
+Cleaning up newUserPostHandler in the server file
+-- form looks good just need to clean up the backend to handle the request -- line 44 is where you should start and link everything up with the handler rappers and what the handler should pass to the bll.